lokesh3000/bgcolor-changer/README.md

 ## Overview

-The Background Changer is a simple web app that changes the background color of the page to a random color each time you click anywhere on the page.
+The Background Changer is a simple web app that changes the background color of the page to a random color each time you press any key on the keyboard or touch the screen.

 ## Live Demo